What is Sales and Trading?

 Agency traders who strictly act on behalf of clients, buying and selling at the clients’ behest, usually trade a wide range of equities because they are not directly responsible for the trading decisions.
 In contrast, prop traders of equities are assigned to trade specific market sectors, and may even be further specialized within sectors.
 Some traders assigned to trade technology stocks may be specifically in charge of trading financial technology (fintech) stocks.

-Prop traders of commodities, currencies, options and other financial derivatives are also typically specialized.
+Prop traders of commodities, currencies, options, and other financial derivatives are also typically specialized.
 Commodity traders are usually assigned to trade groups of commodity futures such as precious metals, energy futures, or agricultural futures.
 Within each basic category, traders may also specialize in trading just one specific market, such as cotton futures or wheat futures.

 Currency traders almost always focus on trading one specific currency, although that will include trading the currency against a variety of other currencies.
 A trader assigned to trade the British pound (GBP) will trade various GBP currency pairs, such as GBP/USD, GBP/EUR, and GBP/AUD.

 The most widely traded financial derivative, options, covers a wide range of trading and may fall under the category of different trading groups depending on the nature of the options.
-There are options available on fixed income securities, equities, commodities, and currencies, so where an options trader fits into an investment firm’s trading groups depends on which kind of options they are trading.
+There are options available on fixed-income securities, equities, commodities, and currencies, so where an options trader fits into an investment firm’s trading groups depends on which kind of options they are trading.

 There is a new type of trading that is dominated by traders working in concert with computer programmers – algorithmic trading.
 Algorithmic trading involves developing computer programs designed to automatically initiate trades based on technical analysis factors such as trading volume or price action.
-There are even algorithmic trading programs that are based on analysis of fundamental factors such as news events.
-Algorithmic traders specialize in identifying what variables can best be used to create a computerized trading program.
+There are even algorithmic trading programs that are based on the analysis of fundamental factors such as news events.
+Algorithmic traders specialize in identifying which variables can best be used to create a computerized trading program.

 Both sales and trading careers in financial firms offer tremendous income potential.
 But precisely because of that fact, the competition for jobs is intense and requires both superior talent and extra effort to succeed.
 Starting out in either career category typically involves working long hours that go well beyond just the regular market trading hours.
 Since potential investors are often busy with their own careers during the day, meeting with them may frequently require a lot of after-hours work.

 Like any salesperson, investment salespeople must know their product.
-This requires them to have much of the same knowledge that the trading staff does.
+This requires them to have much of the same knowledge that the trading staff has.
 A potential investor might ask a salesperson to give them an analysis of a specific investment, and while the salesperson isn’t a researcher, analyst, or trader, they had better have a good answer ready.
 Therefore, people interested in pursuing a career in sales need to have not just an interest in and talent for selling, but also a keen interest in, and understanding of, the investment instruments that they will be marketing to potential clients.

 Some sales careers, such as that of a stockbroker or hedge fund manager, involve doing sales work, research, and trading work.
 One factor to consider in relation to investment sales is what type of investors you’re more comfortable in approaching – individual retail investors or institutional investors.

 The primary talents required for a career in trading are the ability to analyze investment opportunities and to skillfully execute trades.
-Skillful trade execution is a most uncommon talent.
+Skillful trade execution is the most uncommon talent.
 Many traders are good at identifying investment opportunities but are not so good at managing a trading position.
 The best traders have the ability to execute and manage trades so as to minimize risk and maximize profits.
 They are able to successfully balance their way between the error points of staying in a trade too long or exiting a trade too early.

 Successful traders have specific personality traits that help to make them successful.
 First, they can handle the active world of trading without experiencing undue stress.
 They are able to make quick trading decisions without being hampered by either overconfidence or debilitating fear of loss.
 They enjoy the action of the financial markets.
 They have an appetite for doing the necessary research to uncover investment opportunities.
 They’re not averse to working long hours – the work of analyzing investment opportunities often extends well beyond market trading hours.